SUSE/scf/README.md

     It places the version information it used in a subdirectory `_work`.

-    If it mentions submodules it has no information for manual matching of versions to commit is the order of the day.
-Where possible the script will have created at least a clone to start from.
+    `ATTENTION`: The script may mention submodules it has no information about, making manual matching of versions to commit the order of the day.
+Where possible the script will have created at least a clone of the release to start from.

+    Currently these are `uaa-release`, `cf-acceptance-tests`,
+    `cf-smoke-tests-release`, and `nfs-volume-release`.

 1. Next up, we need the BOSH releases for the cloned and bumped submodules.
 Run